Jay-Idrees/UPenn-CyberSecurity-Purple-Team-Defense-Hack-and-Attack-Mitigation-Capstone/submission-files/DefensiveTemplate.md

   - **Purpose**: Webserver with write and sudo previlidiges
   - **IP Address**: `192.168.1.115`

-  More details about the topology can be seen in the diagram below
+  More details about the topology can be seen in the diagram below, but in summary the Targets 1 and 2 are webservers that are to be configured for system hardening by the Blue team.
+The Kali VM is the penetration testing machine that will attack the targets to uncover vulnerabilities.
+ELK-Stack is the VM configured for receiving beats from the targets to determine whether the alerts are working effectively for their intended purposes.
+Finally, Capstone is another VM designed to test alerts

   ![](../images/network.png)